ABOUT STAGE TO SCREEN

 TIM HARMS (Producing Partner)

-Tim Harms has worked with a number of established and emerging writer/directors, including Neil LaBute, producing his feature film Some Velvet Morning, starring Stanley Tucci, and serving as Executive Producer for LaBute's Billy & Billie, a half-hour TV series featuring Adam Brody.
+Tim Harms was a producer on the 2019 Academy Award® winning Live Action Short Skin.
+He has worked with a number of established and emerging writer/directors, including Neil LaBute, producing his feature film Some Velvet Morning, starring Stanley Tucci, and serving as Executive Producer for LaBute's Billy & Billie, a half-hour TV series featuring Adam Brody.
 He also produced and edited the LaBute short films The Mulberry Bush and 10K, which were the inaugural films of Stage to Screen NYC.
 Harms has also worked with Lee Toland Krieger (The Age of Adaline) and produced his feature film debut, The Vicious Kind, which premiered at the Sundance Film Festival and received Independent Spirit Award nominations for Best Actor and Best Screenplay.
 Most recently, Harms produced the Sebastián Silva feature Fistful of Dirt, which filmed in Puerto Rico two months after hurricane Maria devastated the island, and premiered less than a year after the storm at the 2018 at the Telluride Film Festival.
-In January 2019, he was nominated for an Academy Award® for his work on the film Skin.